 Malachi 3:8 “Will a man rob God?
 Yet you have robbed Me!
 But you say, ‘In what way have we robbed You?’
 In tithes and offerings.

-Didnt say Jew, Israelite or converted man, but ANY man
+He didn’t say will a Jew, Israelite or converted man rob God, but ANY man

 It is the duty of man to pay tithes; also spiritual Israel now includes all nations (Galatians 6:16; Romans 2:28; Romans 2:6-15)